gilbitron/flexmasonry/README.md

      */
     numCols: 4,
     /*
-     * If you want to give gap between of the columns/row */
+     * If `gap` is specified, this amount in px will be between the columns/row */
     gap: 0,
 }